 - Video and audio content

-- Next, we'll look at how to use the HTML5
+Next, we'll look at how to use the HTML

 <audio>elements to embed video and audio on our pages, including basics, providing access to different file formats to different browsers, adding captions and subtitles, and how to add fallbacks for older browsers.